bradleysigma/tirules/questions.md

 ### The Book of Latvinia
 - Can a tier one (_Gravity Drive_ etc.) technology be researched when drawing the _Book of Latvinia_ by ignoring the prerequisite with a technology specialty, ANALYTICAL, etc.?
+- Can a player use a synergy ability to gain the victory point with the _Book of Latvinia_?

 ### Lightrail Ordnance
 - How does _Lightrail Ordnance_ interact with the _Experimental Battlestation_ action card?